The Notre Dame Cathedral Bees Survived The Fire Which Destroyed The Roof

 But drones sent to fly over the roof by an urban beekeeping company, Beeopic, took pictures which showed the hives still in place and intact.

 “An ounce of hope!
 The photos taken by different drones show that the three hives are still in place … and obviously intact!”
+Beeopic declared.

 Then, even better news was confirmed when a cluster of bees was spotted on one of the gargoyles which survived the blaze.